 As with all fish, look out for the MSC (Marine Stewardship Council) label when shopping.
 This label lets you know the salmon has been sustainably sourced.
 Buying fish from sustainable sources is important for the protection of the fish stocks and also to protect the marine environment.

-You can keep salmon pasta in the fridge for 2 - 3 days.
+You can keep pasta with salmon in the fridge for 2 - 3 days.
 It can be reheated in a microwave or is delicious eaten cold.
 It won't freeze well as creamy sauces tend to split when they are frozen which means the texture of the sauce will be quite grainy.

-Salmon and Pea Tagliatelle with Creme Fraiche
+Salmon Creme Fraiche Pasta

 - 350 g dried tagliatelle organic